-- 1 Anyone who wilfully surrenders ownership of nuclear materials or radioactive waste without the necessary authorisation to do so shall be liable to a term of imprisonment or a fine of up to 100,000 Swiss francs. - 2 If the offender has acted negligently, he shall be liable to a term of imprisonment of up to six months or a fine.
+- Anyone who wilfully surrenders ownership of nuclear materials or radioactive waste without the necessary authorisation to do so shall be liable to a term of imprisonment or a fine not exceeding 100,000 Swiss francs. - If the offender has acted negligently, he shall be liable to a term of imprisonment not exceeding six months or a fine.